sparsh-b/gz-sim-plugins/docs/migration_steps.md

 - [Example - Other standalones](https://github.com/gazebosim/gz-sim/tree/gz-sim8/examples/standalone)
 - [Tutorial - Gazebo Transport](https://gazebosim.org/api/transport/13/tutorials.html)

-## How to search for help on a specific problem on Google
+## How to Google for help on a specific problem
 - While Googling, use search terms like `How to xxxxx in Gazebo`_`Ignition`_.
   - Do this even if you are developing for (the new) Gazebo.
   - Because if you just google for `How to xxxxx in Gazebo`, more likely than not, you will land on pages meant for Gazebo-classic.